OValery16/TransferCL/README.md

     * If the test images have widely different characteristics (illumination, background, color, size, position, etc), the classifier won't be able to perform very well.
     * If a test image contains entirely new concepts, the classifier won't be able to identify its class.

 * The choice of the base model to transfer to the mobile device is very important.
-The two classification tasks (the one on the server, and the one on the mobile device) should be related.
-For example, in our case study, the base network has been trained to recognize handwritten digits, and this knowledge is transferred to TransferCL in order to train a new network to classify handwritten characters on mobile devices.
+The two classification tasks (the one on the server and the one on the mobile device) should be related.
+For example, in our case study the base network has been trained to recognize handwritten digits and this knowledge is transferred to TransferCL in order to train a new network to classify handwritten characters on mobile devices.

 ## 7. How to see the output